 NARCO products known to have contained asbestos include:

-The company’s ceramic refractories lined furnaces that were essential to the manufacturing of cement, lime, chemicals, nonferrous metals, glass, iron and steel.
-The addition of asbestos fibers to the ceramic refractories made these furnaces able to withstand temperatures of more than 1,000 F on a regular basis.
+The company’s ceramic refractories lined furnaces that were essential to the manufacturing of cement, lime, chemicals, non-ferrous metals, glass, iron and steel.
+The addition of asbestos fibers to the ceramic refractories made these furnaces able to withstand temperatures of more than 1,000 degrees Fahrenheit on a regular basis.

-At NARCO’s plant in Mount Union, Pennsylvania, refractories were manufactured out of ganister rock, which is a local and naturally occurring sandstone with high silicon dioxide content.
+At NARCO’s plant in Mount Union, Pennsylvania, refractories were manufactured out of ganister rock, a locally occurring sandstone with high silicon dioxide content.

 The ganister was pulverized into a powder and mixed with asbestos and other bonding agents until the 1970s, when the Occupational Safety and Health Administration (OSHA) began regulating the use of asbestos in products.